nschappl/software_engineering/README.md

 This README is WEAK
-The person who updated this README is WEAK
+The person who updated this README before this user is WEAK